-Since 1985, 13,334 deer have been harvested from the ORWMA, of which 218 (~1.67 percent) have been retained because of potential radiological contamination.
+Since 1985, 13,334 deer have been harvested from the Oak Ridge Wildlife Management Area, of which 218 (approximately 1.67 percent) have been retained because of potential radiological contamination.
 The heaviest buck ever harvested weighed 218 lb (1998), and the heaviest doe ever harvested weighed 139 lb (1985).
-The average weight of all harvested deer is ~86 lb.
-The oldest deer harvested was a doe estimated to be 12 years old (1989); the average age of all harvested deer is ~2 years.
-See ORR hunt information website here for more information.
+The average weight of all harvested deer is approximately 86 lb.
+The oldest deer harvested was a doe estimated to be 12 years old (1989); the average age of all harvested deer is approximately 2 years.
+See the ORR hunt information website here for more information.